 The lighting and projections on this rock area was so fascinating.
 I couldn’t take my eyes off of it as the branches moved in, out and all around.
 This was Maleficent’s area.
 One of my favorites!

-How Long Are The Shows and Parade at Oogie Boogie Bash?
+How Long Is The Parade at Oogie Boogie Bash?

 Immersive Trick or Treat Trails, Throughout Park